Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 	> **Speaking Point:**

 	> Once this is finished, you will now see icons with both of the VMs listed in the availability set.
-This ensures the **99.95%** availability for your VMs.
+This ensures the **99.95%** availability for your virtual machines.

 	> Notice that iisvm1 and issvm2 may indicate "**Update in progress**" for a few minutes.
-This indicates that one of the two VMs is moving to another server rack to ensure both VMs are on different racks.
+This indicates that one of the two virtual machines is moving to another server rack to ensure both virtual machines are on different racks.

 ---